-Preschoolers will need adult support to help them to feel safe and to make sense of the experience.
+Kids will need support to enable them to feel safe and to make sense of the experience.

 This worksheet is intended to help you reflect and create a plan ahead of time for how you want to respond if you discover something you never expected.
 Spend as much time as you need thinking through your responses.
-They are not for anyone other than you (unless you choose to discuss this with your spouse, co-parent, grandparent, another caregiver, or health professional).
+They are not for anyone other than you (unless you choose to discuss this with your spouse, co-parent, grandparent, another caregiver or health professional).